Act3D: 3D Feature Field Transformers for Multi-Task Robotic Manipulation: Experiments

 \subsection{Limitations and future work}

-Our framework currently has the following limitations: \textbf{1.} \model{} sometimes fails in very high-precision tasks, like screwing and insertions, requiring temporally fine-grain closed-loop control. \textbf{2.} \model{} doesn't handle manipulation of articulated object well, such as opening/closing doors, fridges, and ovens, which require a more precise trajectory than the one supplied by a motion planner that connects keyposes with collision-free straight lines.
-Learning-based trajectory prediction~\cite{fishman2023motion, chi2023diffusion} would help. \textbf{3.} Currently, for long horizon tasks our policy would need to predict all keyposes one by one.
-A hierarchical framework that would predict language subgoals for subtasks~\cite{ahn2022can, huang2023grounded, lin2023text2motion} and feed those to our action predictor would allow better re-usability of skills across tasks.
-All keypose prediction methods share the listed limitations.
-We leave these for future work.
+Our framework currently has the following limitations: \textbf{1.} \model{} is limited by the motion planner used to connect predicted keyposes with straight trajectory segments.
+It does not handle manipulation of articulated object well, such as opening/closing doors, fridges, and ovens, where robot trajectories cannot be well approximated by few line segments. \textbf{2.} \model{} does not utilize any decomposition of tasks into subtasks.
+A hierarchical framework that would predict language subgoals for subtasks~\cite{ahn2022can, huang2023grounded, lin2023text2motion} and feed those to our language-conditioned policy would allow better re-usability of skills across tasks.
+Addressing these limitations is a direct avenue for future work.